Have you ever thought about who would manage your affairs and how they would deal with the finances in the case of an emergency?

-But if truth be told, I’m not as good at this as I should be.
-I store too much of our sensitive information in my brain.
+I store a lot of our sensitive information in my brain.
 And our digital files are “somewhere” on the computer.
-I can access them in a jiffy, but I don’t think Jonathan could get to them as quickly.
+Although I can access them in a jiffy, Jonathan can’t.

 I think our family’s division of labor is pretty common.
 One of the partners, like me, tends to handle more of the financial and administrative responsibilities.
 That means that the other partner could face an administrative and financial nightmare in an emergency.

 What happens if you’re single?

 If you’re single or living on your own, you also need a family emergency plan.
 A dear friend or family member needs to know how to access your vital information so she can step in and support you if you can’t do it for yourself.